 - A written statement from a medical professional if your absence was due to medical reasons.

 Since this list is not exhaustive, you can submit various documents to maximise your chances to get your Return Visa.
 In the case the evidence of your commitment to settle in the UK are not sufficient, the Home Office may summon you for an interview.

 If you are in doubt about your supporting documentation, one of our immigration solicitors will be happy to help.

 You will also need to pay the relevant application fee and attend a visa application centre to provide your biometric information i.e. fingerprints and photograph.

 Your dependants (partner and children under 18) need to apply separately for a Returning Resident visa if they’re eligible.

-Resident Return Visa processing time
+How long is the Resident Return Visa processing time?

 The length of time to process your Returning Resident Visa will depend on where you are making your application, the complexity of your case and the quality of your application.
 Check at the time of making your application for a better estimation.